tasharen/tnet/Assets/TNet/ReadMe - 3.0.0.txt

 - NEW: Added TNManager.packetSourceID that identifies the last Forward and Create type packet's source player ID.
 - NEW: Added an offline mode to TNet that still supports full functionality identical to that of playing alone on a local server.
 - NEW: DataNode now supports exporting prefabs using asset bundles export for situations when regular binary export is not suitable.
-- NEW: It's now possible to pass an empty string to TNManager.Create causing TNet to pass back a dummy object on creation, thus letting the game object's contents be procedurally set.
+- NEW: It's now possible to pass an empty string to TNManager.Instantiate causing TNet to pass back a dummy object on creation, thus letting the game object's contents be procedurally set.
 - NEW: Serialization.Convert<T>(value) will use TNet's serialization to convert types.
 - NEW: RCCs no longer require an ID and can be called by their function name.
 - NEW: It's no longer necessary to call TNManager.AddRCCs.
 TNet will find all RCCs automatically.